 CMAM SURGE: OVERVIEW 7 HEALTH SURGE: ADAPTATIONS STEP 7: Scaling up and scaling down If a threshold is breached, CMAM Surge actions are scaled up, the relevant persons are informed and the action completed.
 Once the situation stabilizes, and the caseload returns to 'normal' the actions are stopped.
 Step 7 is only initiated when required i.e. when a threshold is passed.
 In Health Surge, depending on which morbidity threshold has been crossed, the disease specific actions are triggered, alongside any of the general actions which may be appropriate.
 If the investigation threshold is breached, firstly the cause of the increasing workload is investigated.
 Once the cause has been identified: If the increase in overall workload is due to the crossing of a disease specific threshold, regular Health Surge actions are continued as explained above.
 If the increase in overall workload is not due to the crossing of a disease specific threshold.
 A meeting with key stakeholders should be organised to decide on the appropriate action, some of the 'general' action may be appropriate.
-STEP 8: Reflect - regular review and adaptationSTEP 8: Post-Surge (once the situation stabilises).
+STEP 8: Reflect - regular review and adaptation During the monthly health facility meeting, thresholds should be reviewed to ensure that they reflect any changes in capacity or workload.
+At a minimum learning and review should happen: Post-Surge (once the situation stabilises).
 The aim of this review is to assess the quality and appropriateness of the response.
-It may be identified that Surge actions and/or thresholds should be revised.In addition to Surge, the restill the two and the relationSTEP 8: Reflect - regular review and adaptationPost-Surge (once the situation stabilises).
-The aim of this review is to assess the quality and appropriateness of the response.
-It may be identified that Surge actions and/or thresholds should be reviewed during an annual meeting.
-This includesIn addition to Surge, the restill the two and the relation that they reflect any changes in capacity or workload.
-At a minimum learning and review should happen: Post-Surge (once the situation stabilises).
-The aim of this review is to assess the The basis of Step 8 remains the same in Health Surge.
-However, the step has increased importance for Health Surge pilots, as tool and methodologies are b trialled for the first time.
-In addition to the review time points and considerations mentioned under CMA Surge, the relevance of the selected morbidities (e.g. are malnutrition and mala still the two childhood morbidities that have the greatest impact on workload) and the relationship between thresholds (e.g. if a health facility is in 'alert' for malnutrition caseload, is their capacity for managing malaria caseload reduced, and does the threshold need to change) should be reflected upon.
+It may be identified that Surge actions and for thresholds should be revised.
+The basis of Step 8 remains the same in Health Surge.
+However, the step has increased importance for Health Surge pilots, as tool and methodologies are being trialled for the first time.
+In addition to the review time points and considerations mentioned under CMAM Surge, the relevance of the selected morbidities (e.g. are malnutrition and malaria still the two childhood morbidities that have the greatest impact on workload) and/or thresholds should be revised.
+Annually.
+All Surge steps should be reviewed during an annual meeting.
+This includes reviewing other morbidity trends, seasonal and events calendar and the overall health facility capacity.
+This will allow any changes in the health facilities situation to be identified and may help to improve preparedness for the upcoming year. and the relationship between thresholds (e.g. if a health facility is in 'alert' for malnutrition caseload, is their capacity for managing malaria caseload reduced, and does the threshold need to change) should be reflected upon.